 Zinc, Iron, Manganese, Calcium, Molybdenum

 Adequate amounts of the trace mineral zinc in our diet is critical for both mental and physical health, yet, similar to lysine, zinc is depleted by pesticides and other chemicals, plus another mineral, copper, competes with it.
 Among its hundreds of bodily functions, zinc supports many actions of lysine, such as its immune functions, fetal development, thyroid, muscle and heart health, and anti-anxiety effect.
 Iron is likely to be low with lysine deficiency, due to lysine's role in forming hemoglobin.
-Traditional foods, like oysters, meat, eggs, dairy products, and other fish/seafood are good sources of zinc, iron, and some are good sources of copper as well.
+Traditional foods like oysters, meat, eggs, dairy products, other fish/seafood, and sourdough rye bread are good sources of zinc, iron, and some are good sources of copper as well.
 Dietary zinc needs to be eight to ten times higher than copper, because copper competes with zinc for absorption.
 Legumes and grains are also sources of iron, zinc and copper.
 However, due to phytates, they must be fermented to enable the absorption of zinc and iron, so we don't just absorb the copper.
 Seeds and chocolate contain zinc and iron, but they also contain a large amount of copper, as do fruit and potatoes.